STUDENT RIGHTS & CAMPUS RESOURCES

 The University is able to work with students to provide special accommodations on a case-by-case basis.
 Students are encouraged to work with their professors where appropriate for minor accommodations such as larger desks and access to non-public elevators.
 Staff in Student Assistance Services and the Women's Resource Center are also available to assist with requesting accommodations.

-Students experiencing complications related to pregnancy may qualify for academic accommodations coordinated by Disability Services if the complication(s) qualify as an impairment that substantially limits a major life activity, or alternatively, whether the student has a record of or is regarded as having such impairment under Title II of the Americans with Disabilities Act or Section 504 of the Rehabilitation Act of 1973.
-Information about contacting Disability Services can be found at the bottom of the page.
+Students experiencing complications related to pregnancy may qualify for academic accommodations coordinated by Disability Resources if the complication(s) qualify as an impairment that substantially limits a major life activity, or alternatively, whether the student has a record of or is regarded as having such impairment under Title II of the Americans with Disabilities Act or Section 504 of the Rehabilitation Act of 1973.
+Information about contacting Disability Resources can be found at the bottom of the page.

 A temporary grade of I (incomplete) at the end of a semester or summer term indicates that the student has completed the course with the exception of a major quiz, final examination, or single major assignment.
 The instructor shall give this grade only when the deficiency is due to an approved university excused absence (see Rule 7 of TAMU Student Rules) or based on criteria published in the Law School Handbook.
 Each instructor awarding an incomplete grade must complete an “Incomplete Grade Report,” which will be filed with the department head or designee of the department offering the course.
 Copies will also be sent to the student and to the student’s academic dean or designee.
 An incomplete must be removed before the last day of scheduled classes of the next long semester in which the student enrolls in the university unless the student’s academic dean or designee, with the consent of the instructor, grants a time extension.
 Students in law (JD), medicine (MD), dentistry (DDS), pharmacy (PharmD), nursing (RN), dental hygiene (BS) and veterinary medicine (DVM) may have a different deadline for completion of incompletes as published in student handbooks.
 In the absence of the instructor, the department head may grant a time extension.
 Failure to complete the required work in the appropriate period of time, or registering for the course again, will result in the I being changed to an F by the Registrar.
 Grades of I assigned to 684 (Professional Internships), 691 (Research), 692 (Professional Study), or 693 (Professional Study) are excluded from this rule.